A winter geodesic tent in a whiteout

 A Heksa Geodesic tent in the snow

 Inner pitch or outer pitch first is an age-old debate.
 We’re firm believers in inner pitch first tents.
 They’re lighter, stronger and easier to pitch.
-Everything you need for all season camping.
+Everything you need for 4-season camping.

 Why Choose A Geodesic Tent